 In addition to requesting the FLUENT base license token (

-Parallel jobs have to be submitted on Oakley via the batch system.
+Parallel jobs have to be submitted to Owens via the batch system.
 An example of the batch script follows:

 #!/bin/bash #SBATCH --job-name=parallel_fluent #SBATCH --time=3:00:00 #SBATCH --nodes=2 --ntasks-per-node=28 #SBATCH -L ansys@osc:1,ansyspar@osc:52 set echo on hostname # # The following lines set up the FLUENT environment # module load ansys # # Create the config file for socket communication library # # Create list of nodes to launch job on rm -f pnodes cat $PBS_NODEFILE | sort > pnodes export ncpus=`cat pnodes | wc -l` # # Run fluent fluent 3d -t$ncpus -pinfiniband.ofed -cnf=pnodes -g < run.input